ploomber/ploomber/doc/user-guide/templates.rst

 ------------------------------

-If no template suits your needs, use the ``ploomber scaffold`` command to create a barebones project. :doc:`Click here to learn how to scaffold projects </user-guide/scaffold>`.
+If no template suits your needs, use the ``ploomber scaffold`` command to create a clean slate project. :doc:`Click here to learn how to scaffold projects </user-guide/scaffold>`.

 ``ploomber scaffold`` also comes with utilities to modify existing pipelines, so can use it to modify any of the templates.